LambdaHack/LambdaHack/GameDefinition/PLAYING.md

                 z              zap wand

-To make a ranged attack, as in the last few commands above, you need to set your target first (however, initial target is set automatically as soon as a monster comes into view).
-Once in targeting mode, you can move the targeting cursor with arrow keys and switch focus among enemies with `*` (or among friends, projectiles and enemies, depending on targeting mode toggled by `/`).
+To make a ranged attack, as in the last few commands above, you may need to set your cursor first with the middle mouse button (note however, that cursor position is also set automatically as soon as a monster comes into view).
+You can also enter detailed targetting mode with the right mouse button or with the `*` key that selects enemies or the `/` key that marks a tile.
+You move the targeting cursor with direction keys and assign a personal target with `RET`.
 The details of the shared cursor position and of the personal target are described in the status lines, at the bottom of the screen.
 All targeting keys are listed below.

                 keys           command
-                KEYPAD_* and \ target enemy
+                KEYPAD_* and \ select enemy
                 /              cycle targeting mode
                 +              swerve targeting line
                 -              unswerve targeting line